metablaster/WindowsFirewallRuleset/Modules/Ruleset.Initialize/Help/en-US/Initialize-Service.md

 TODO: Optionally set services to automatic startup, most of services are needed only to run code.
 \[System.ServiceProcess.ServiceController\[\]\]
+TODO: RemoteRegistry starts on demand and stops on it's own when not used, no need to start it, only manual trigger start is needed

 ## RELATED LINKS